lex910/SQL-European-Soccer-/README.md

 Poland Ekstraklasa and Belgium Jupiler had the least with 15 home, 15 away

-Question 3: Which players have the highest max overall rating based off of their highest received rating over their career?
+# Question 3: Which players have the highest max overall rating based off of their highest received rating over their career?

+Insights:
 <img width="864" alt="Screenshot 2024-06-19 at 9 59 06 AM" src="https://github.com/lex910/SQL-European-Soccer-/assets/101606445/813d96dc-270c-48f6-a87b-ab522e6c8f1a">

-Question 4: Which teams had the most wins in each league during the 2015/2016 season?
+# Question 4: Which teams had the most wins in each league during the 2015/2016 season?

+Insights:
 <img width="848" alt="Screenshot 2024-06-19 at 9 59 56 AM" src="https://github.com/lex910/SQL-European-Soccer-/assets/101606445/1594741e-ee18-4bb3-a10a-06987e4cca61">

-Question 5: What were the top scoring teams in each league during the most recent (2015/2016) season?
+# Question 5: What were the top scoring teams in each league during the most recent (2015/2016) season?

+Insights:
 Spain Liga: Barcelona, 112 goals
 France Ligue:Paris St. Germain, 102 goals
 Scotland Premier: Celtic, 93 goals